Frederik Du Chau

 Frederik Du Chau (born 15 May 1965) is a Belgian film director, screenwriter and animator.
+Du Chau lives and works in California and has directed a number of animated feature films including Quest for Camelot (1998) and the 2027 release Bollywoof.
+He has also directed two live-action films with animated visual effects: Racing Stripes (2005) and Underdog (2007).
+As of 2026 Frederik Du Chau was directing the animated feature film Bollywoof, a co-production between Sky and DNEG, due for release in 2027.

 Career

+Early life

 Du Chau attended the Academy of Fine Arts in his hometown of Ghent, where he studied film and majored in animation under Raoul Servais.
 After graduation, he worked for Walt Disney Animation France and later as a freelance animator and directed several local commercials, combining live-action and animation.

 The selection of his student film, The Mystery of the Lamb (Het mysterie van het lam), for the Los Angeles Animation Celebration Conference brought him to Hollywood where he was offered a job as an animator and later as a visual development and storyboard artist for Disney, Warner Bros., and Universal.